FrenchDilettante/pistolet/README.md

   // Required, otherwise the server keeps running and occupies the TCP port afterAll(() => server.stop());

-  // Optional step, in case the scenarios you use are stateful afterEach(() => server.reset());
+  // Clears the request history, and resets scenarios (in case they are stateful) afterEach(() => server.reset());
 });
 ```

+**Note:** This example uses Jasmine, although this is not a requirement.
+You are more than welcome to use it with other test suites, and contributing examples would be greatly appreciated.

 ## Writing scenarios

-### JSON file
+### JSON Files

 JSON scenarios are the easiest to write and use.